eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 #### Interfaces and API design
 In this section we'll explore how all the components of our system will interact with each other.
-- REST API - The core backbone of our integration; allowin the CronJon & Chatbot to interact with the system
+- REST API - The core backbone of our integration; allows for the cron-job & Chatbot to interact with the system
 - DB Client - The interaction between our Backend and the DB
 - Typescript SDK - A wrapper around the REST API to facilitate the interactions.

-##### API Design
+##### API Design foundations

+Throughout this document we'll be exploring discovering the required specifications for our API; and later on we'll be using our [Design API checklist](./api-design-rfc.checklist.md) to ensure we are following the best practices.

-We can categorize the domains for our API in the next ones, based in our [workflows](./python-poc.spec.md)
+As now we can already start by defining the main API endpoints; We can categorize the domains for our API in the next ones, based in our [workflows](./python-poc.spec.md)

 1. Message Sourcing and Processing `/messages`
 `POST` `/messages`- Send WhatsApp messages to the backend for processing.